cleberMargarida/k-entity-framework/README.md

 dbContext.Orders.Add(new Order { Id = 1232 });

-// Not a block call, the event will be published when SaveChangesAsync is called. dbContext.OrderEvents.Publish(new OrderCreated { OrderId = 123 });
+// Not a block call, the event will be produced when SaveChangesAsync is called. dbContext.OrderEvents.Produce(new OrderCreated { OrderId = 123 });

-// Save and publish both.
+// Save and produce both.
 await dbContext.SaveChangesAsync();

 // here you're starting to consume kafka and moving the iterator cursor to the next offset in the assigned partitions.